 How to Become a Police Officer in Arkansas

-The population of Arkansas grew at a moderate but steady rate of 3.3% between 2010 and 2014.1 To serve the growing population, there were 7,001 sworn officers in the state as of 2014 according to the Arkansas Crime Information Center.2 As the state’s population grows, so does the need for law enforcement, making Arkansas a promising place to become a police officer.
+The population of Arkansas is growing at a moderate but steady rate, with just over 3 million residents as of 2018.1 To serve the growing population, there were 6,080 sworn officers in the state as of 2017.2 As the state’s population grows, so does the need for law enforcement, making Arkansas a promising place to become a police officer.
 As in other states, Arkansas has established guidelines and requirements for those who wish to become a police officer.
 Though requirements for Arkansas cops may vary by jurisdiction there are standard pathways for all prospective officers in the state, which you will find outlined below.